cozmobotics/tellTello/README.md

 A console-based frontend to the SDK of the Ryze Tello Quadrocopter Written in Python3, runs on Windows (sorry Linux users)

+## What it does:
+* Fly Tello with text commands (like "ccw 90") or with keys (like w/a/s/d and cursor keys)
+* execute commands from a text file
+* watch selected variables from the status string and write them to a comma-separated list (csv-format)

 Input methods: string- or key-based.
 The program starts with string-based input.
 Use the command "key" to switch to key-based input.
-Use the ESC key to switch back to string-basedinput.
+Use the ESC key to switch back to string-based input.

 ## String-based inputs:
 All SDK commands such as "takeoff" or "speed 80" plus the following: